tinojona/adgs2_reports_tino_schneidewind/README.md

 # Applied Geodata Science II

-This repository was created using a github template from geco-bern and serves as a platform to submit my reports on `Phenology Modelling` and `Spatial Upscaling` in the form of R-Markdown documents.
+This repository serves as a platform to work though the course [*Applied Geodata Science II*](https://geco-bern.github.io/agds2_course/) and to submit my reports on `Phenology Modelling` and `Spatial Upscaling` in the form of R-Markdown documents.

 ## Folders